 Healthy Single-Serving Vanilla Microwave Cake

 My taste buds are going through some strange cycles.
-A couple weeks ago I was making DIY desserts nonstop, like Snickers and Milky Ways.
-Then I went through a phase that included a ton of cookies and cakes, where I made peanut butter cookies, chocolate cupcakes and chocolate cake.
-Now I’m going through a phase where I’m making easy recipes like krispy treats and cookie dough.
-And this vanilla microwave cake is yet another easy recipe — eight ingredients, five minutes to make and five minutes to “bake.”
+A couple weeks ago I was making DIY desserts nonstop, like Snickers and Milky Wayz.
+Then I went through a phase that included a ton of cookies and cakes, where I made Peanut Butter Cookies and Chocolate Cupcakes.
+Now I’m going through a phase where I’m making easy recipes like Krispy Treats and Cookie Dough.
+And this Single-Serving Vanilla Microwave Cake is yet another easy recipe — eight ingredients, five minutes to make and five minutes to “bake.”

-Yeah, you can make a giant personal sized cake in just a few minutes (seriously, this cake is giant… no puny cupcake here, this is like a slice of cake)
+Yeah, you can make a giant personal sized cake in just a few minutes (seriously, this cake is giant… no puny cupcake here, this is like a slice of cake).

 This vanilla microwave cake is soft, moist and full of buttery cake flavor, you would never know it’s healthy (and you’d never know that it is 540 calories less than the typical vanilla microwave cake, just check out the nutrition label comparison below!)